 Return to main Vanishing B.C. page Return to home page

-This page last updated November 10, 2006
+This page last updated May 28, 2019

-The old Alexandra Bridge, sketched from the deck of the new one
+The old Alexandra Bridge, sketched from the deck of the new one in 2001

 Both postcards probably from the 1940s.
 Top one by Gowen, Sutton Co.
 Ltd. Vancouver BC, photographer unknown; bottom one probably by J.C.
 Walker, Vancouver

-The old (actually, the second) Alexandra Bridge, unused by vehicles since 1964, provides the last physical evidence of the scale of highways and bridges in the Fraser Canyon--indeed, on the Trans Canada highway in BC--in the 1950s and before.
+Written in 2003: The old (actually, the second) Alexandra Bridge, unused by vehicles since 1964, provides the last physical evidence of the scale of highways and bridges in the Fraser Canyon – indeed, on the Trans Canada highway in BC – in the 1950s and before.
 The bridge is accessible by a path, which is in fact the old highway, that winds down the hillside from the modern highway just east of the new Alexandra Bridge and almost within sight of the Alexandra Lodge.
 It is alarmingly narrow and, with its open-weave metal decking, not an experience for anyone prone to vertigo.
 The concrete in the towers is badly spalled and the cables are rusty but so far adequately strong.
 It will probably fall down soon and be declared unsafe, perhaps in that order, for no government has seen fit to pay attention to it by restoring it as a tourist attraction and perhaps tying it in with some of the surrounding historic trails and places like the lodge.
 As is the case throughout the Fraser Canyon, it has looked very shabby since the opening of the Coquihalla highway (#5) in 1986.

 Essential to the completion of the Cariboo Road, the first Alexandra Bridge was begun on June 16, 1862 and completed September 1, 1863.

 Trutch's bridge fell into disuse following the completion of the CPR in the early 1880s and much of the decking washed away in the Fraser flood of 1894.
 In 1912 the local road supervisor cut the suspension cables because of the danger of accidents to those few pedestrians who continued to use it.
 Thereafter, all that remained were the piers.
 With the increasing use of the automobile after the First World War, the government decided to begin work toward reopening the Fraser Canyon road.
 In 1926, A.L.
 Carruthers later Deputy Minister of Public Works, supervised the construction of the new bridge.
 The 1863 bridge abutments served as foundations for it.
-A toll booth with resident collector was established at Spuzzum--a building that also housed the Provincial Police detachment.
-The toll started at $1--an astonishing sum for the late 1920s, equivalent to two hours work for a skilled tradesman or about $40 in current money.
+A toll booth with resident collector was established at Spuzzum – a building that also housed the Provincial Police detachment.
+The toll started at $1 – an astonishing sum for the late 1920s, equivalent to two hours work for a skilled tradesman or about $40 in current money.

 Note from Heather (above): Attached is a picture of the Alexandra Bridge taken by my grandmother in the 1930's.
-Her grandfather was Philip Jackman a Royal Engineer.
+Her grandfather was Philip Jackman, a Royal Engineer.

-Note from Bruce Coughlan: I just discovered your site, and connection with Phillip Jackman.
+I just discovered your site, and connection with Phillip Jackman.
 I have met a few members of the Jackman clan and am fascinated by his life story.
 (I used to live on Jackman Road in Aldergrove) I have written a song about Phillip Jackman entitled "The Last of the Royal Engineers."

 If you have any anecdotal info on Phillip Jackman RE, please let me know.